KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession6/part_2_showing_and_hiding_content_with_jquery.md

 5. In Google Chrome, open the _index.html_ file and try clicking the buttons.
 Not very exciting yet, is it?

     {% hint style='tip' %}
-You can open the file in Google Chrome in three ways:
+You can open the file in Google Chrome in a number of ways:

 1. Open Google Chrome then choose **Open File...** from the **File** menu

 2. Find the file in Finder (macs) or Windows Explorer (windows), right click on it and choose to open with Google Chrome.

 3. Drag the file directly on to the Google Chrome browser window.

+4. In GitBash, make sure you've changed  type `start index.html`.

+5. In iTerm2 type `open index.html`.
     {% endhint %}

 #### Connecting HTML & JavaScript